 The family members (parents and siblings) of someone on the autism spectrum are also likely to need some support.
 Having a child on the autism spectrum can have a significant effect on parents, who may react to the diagnosis in a variety of ways, including relief, shock, grief, anger and guilt.

 Feelings of stress, confusion and anxiety are also common in parents who are caring for a child on the autism spectrum.
-It can be valuable for parents to consider joining a support group or participating in counselling.
+It can be valuable for parents to consider joining a support or participating in counselling.

 For more information visit the Better Health Channel page Autism spectrum disorder – tips for parents.